posmishka/linux/server/LEMP Install.md

  ## Setting variables

-we will use openssl 1.0.2 branch from www.openssl.org/source/
+we will use latest openssl 1.0.2 branch from www.openssl.org/source/

 	OPENSSL="openssl-1.0.2k"